Princess Hélène of Orléans: Avocations

 In 1892 Hélène travelled with her brother Philippe to Egypt and Palestine, the first of many trips outside of Europe.
 After the breakdown of both her health and her marriage, Hélène began frequent trips to Africa which lasted up to ten months at a time.
 She travelled down the Nile, into the Congo, and through much of East Africa, as well as crossing the Sahara.
 During these trips she became known as a big-game hunter, a reputation bolstered by articles she wrote for Harper's Weekly and later full-length travel books which were illustrated with photographs she had taken.
 In 1913-1914 Hélène undertook a round-the-world trip which she recorded in another travel book.

 War-time Nurse

 When the Italo-Turkish war broke out, Hélène trained as a nurse and went aboard the hospital ship Memfi, where she cared for wounded soldiers and those suffering from disease.
 During World War I, Hélène became the head of the Italian Red Cross nurses and spent much of her time on or near the front lines.
 She was remembered for greatly improving sanitary conditions in the military hospitals and elevating and professionalising the role of women nurses.
 For her service, Hélène was awarded the Italian Silver Medal for bravery, the Romanian Regina Maria Cross, the French Croix de Guerre, and the Insignia of a Dame Grand Cross of the Order of the British Empire.
 Her war-time diary was later published with an introduction by Benito Mussolini to aid the Italian Red Cross.

+Legacy

+She was described in Infanta Eulalia of Spain's 1915 memoirs:

+She is a somewhat masculine type of woman, and spends a great deal of her time in Abyssinia.
+She leaves her husband and two boys and, with no companion except an elderly Englishwoman, sets out on a hunting expedition.
+She is lost in the heart of Africa for months, and then suddenly reappears and settles down to the humdrum life of her palace.
+But soon she hears again the call of the wild, and is away once more.
+What she does in Abyssinia nobody knows, if one excepts the elderly Englishwoman.
+The country seems to have cast a spell on her, and she cannot resist its fascination.